buzz-language/buzz-lang.dev/docs/guide/ffi.md

 ::: tip
 When a `[*:0]const u8` pointer is expected, you can provide a buzz string.
 Note however that we use the `cstr` helper which will add `\0` to the end of the string.
-Avoid using a buzz strings that have multiple `\0` embedded in them.
+Avoid using a buzz strings that has multiple `\0` embedded in them.
 :::

 `struct` instances are always passed by reference right now (passing a struct by value can be complex depending on your system ABI).
 This is why you can pass them directly to functions expecting pointer to a struct.